datanav/docs/configuration.rst

 General
 =======

-The datalake is configured using JSON structures, either on disk or by posting to the API (see the API section).
-The main concepts to configure for a node is the external systems and the flow between them and the lake.
-Also flows within the lake is configured the same way.
+The Sesam Node is configured using JSON structures, either on disk or by posting to the API (see the API section).
+The main concepts to configure for a node is the external systems and the flow between them and the Sesam Node.
+Also flows within the Sesam Node is configured the same way.

-The node configuration is a JSON list of one or more external system configurations and one or more pipe configurations describing the flows into, within and out of the lake from these external systems.
+The node configuration is a JSON list of one or more external system configurations and one or more pipe configurations describing the flows into, within and out of the Sesam Node from these external systems.
 These configuration entities are JSON dictionaries on the general form:

 ::